Job level review procedure

 Job Level Review Procedures

 1. The College has five job families.
-Each family is composed of up to seven levels and appropriate pay bands have been determined (levels 1 to 5, Research jobs described by title (Research Assistant, Research Associate, Research Fellow, etc) and Academic jobs also described by title.
-Salary scales are incremental and pay for staff at levels 6 and 7 and D and E is assessed in relation to performance).
-The move to seven job levels means that a broader range of work can be accommodated within each pay band.
-This, coupled with the fact that there are fewer grades, means that there will be less need to review jobs.
-There will, however, be occasions when jobs "grow" and the following process is designed to review whether a job has grown sufficiently to be re-graded.
+Each family is composed of up to seven levels and appropriate pay bands (levels 1 to 5, Research jobs described by title (Research Assistant, Research Associate, Research Fellow, etc) and Academic jobs also described by title.
+Salary scales are incremental and pay for staff at levels 6, 7, D and E is assessed in relation to performance).
+There are occasions when jobs "grow" and the following process is designed to review whether a job has grown sufficiently to be re-graded.

-2. The procedure that follows covers those staff in the Professional, Learning and Teaching, Technical and Operational Services Families (up to and including Level 6) and research staff in the Academic and Research Family (applications to Level B – Research Associate and to Level C – Research Fellow).
+2. The procedure covers staff in the Professional, Technical and Operational Services Families (up to Level 6) and research staff in the Academic and Research Family (applications to Level B – Research Associate and to Level C – Research Fellow).
 It also applies to staff who have remained on the previous comparable grades e.g. ALC, CRA, Technical, Research.
 If the reviews are successful for any of these latter staff, they will join the appropriate job family on new terms and conditions.